canonical/jaas-documentation/explanation/jaas_overview.rst

   giving them a single point of contact for their entire real estate and, in combination with the Juju Dashboard, giving them a clear overview of their infrastructure.

-- **JAAS** enables SREs and developers to access models via identities from an externel IdP and is not limited to local users.
+- **JAAS** enables site reliability engineers and developers to access models via identities from an external IdP and is not limited to local users.

-- **JAAS** enables SREs and developers to manage access control across all of their controllers, models, applications and application offers from a single place, as opposed to having to go through each Juju controller manually and updating permissions specifically for individual local users on each controller.
+- **JAAS** enables site reliability engineers and developers to manage access control across all of their controllers, models, applications and application offers from a single place, as opposed to having to go through each Juju controller manually and updating permissions specifically for individual local users on each controller.